Key Insights into the Seven Forex Majors

 AUDUSD INFORMATION

-The Australian Dollar (AUD) to the United States dollar (USD) or else the ‘Aussie’ is a commodity currency tied to the raw materials sector.
-Australian exports include commodities such as metals, forestry, and fishery.
+The Australian Dollar (AUD) to the United States Dollar (USD), also known as the ‘Aussie’, is a commodity currency closely tied to the raw materials sector.
+Australia’s exports include commodities such as metals, forestry products, and fishery goods.

 (↑) Historical High: 1.4875 (1974)